getlantern/zenodb/README.md

 ## Future Stuff

  * Write Ahead Log
+ * More unit tests and general code cleanup
  * Populate views with historical data upon creation
- * More unit tests and general code cleanup
+ * More validations/error checking
  * TLS in RPC
  * TLS in HTTP
  * Optimized queries using expression references (avoid recomputing same expression when referenced multiple times in same row)